 The common characteristics of his projects are their complexity and their duration.
 He is skilled at understanding how the different elements of the design process come together, applying a long term strategic view to realise the design vision.

-Above all, Richard loves what he does.
+Above all, Arch loves what he does.
 He brings this zeal and commitment to his projects, to the practice of architecture, and to the students he mentors.
-Richard is actively involved in teaching at tertiary institutions, to help build knowledge in the next generation of architects, and to reconnect with his own learning and ideologies.
-Richard also co-hosts the 76 Small Rooms architecture podcast, actively promoting the awareness and discussion of architecture in the public sphere.
+Arch is actively involved in teaching at tertiary institutions, to help build knowledge in the next generation of architects, and to reconnect with his own learning and ideologies.
+He also co-hosts the 76 Small Rooms architecture podcast, actively promoting the awareness and discussion of architecture in the public sphere.

-Richard was appointed as a Principal of Warren and Mahoney in 2014.
+Arch was appointed as a Principal of Warren and Mahoney in 2014.
 He first joined practice in 1999, as a graduate architect, and returned in 2010 following spending four years obtaining further professional experience in the United Kingdom.
-In 2018, Richard was made Performance Lead for the Auckland studio and became a registered Greenstar Practitioner.
+In 2018, Arch was made Performance Lead for the Auckland studio and became a registered Greenstar Practitioner.